What is GOV.UK Notify Emergency Alerts?

 We have a custom host in Fastly for /alerts which points at an AWS CloudFront CDN which is managed by the GOV.UK Notify team.
-One custom host is used by Fastly’s Integration configuration and Fastly’s Staging configuration.
-Fastly’s Production configuration has a different host.
+Each GOV.UK environment points at a different custom host:

 Requests to /alerts (or to anything beginning with